balvi/cuba-component-declarative-controllers/README.md

 ## Defining Annotations

 Generally, there is another example repository, which shows the usage of this application component: [balvi/cuba-example-declarative-comments](https://github.com/balvi/cuba-example-declarative-comments) with the exact example of the `@Commentable`.

+The application component allows two kinds of Annotations.
+A class-based Annotation and a field-based Annotation.

+### Class-based Annotation: @Commentable

 To create custom feature like `@Commentable` you have to do the following: